dandailey/holocron/docs/troubleshooting.md

       _memory/context_refresh/2025_09_05_143022_context_refresh.md
    ```

 **Note**: This is an advanced workflow.
-Most users should use `holo context-new --content` for simplicity.
+Most users should use `holo context-refresh` for simplicity.

 ### Manual Progress Log Management